This information has been updated to reflect new Provincial Court Family Rules that took effect on May 17, 2021.

 The parents may choose any last name they like for a child, as long as they agree on it.
 Under BC law, if the parents can’t agree on a last name for a child, the child’s last name will be:

 - the parents’ last names hyphenated (for example, “Leung-Boden”), or

 - the parents’ last names combined in alphabetical order (for example, “Boden Leung”).

 If only the birth mother signs the birth registration, she can choose the child’s last name.

 Under the law in BC, a parent or guardian of a child may place the child for adoption.
-This starts a process to legally transfer parental responsibilities for the child to another family.
+This starts a process to legally transfer parental rights and responsibilities for the child to another family.

 A biological father’s consent is usually required too, but there are exceptions.
-For example, a court can be asked to do away with the biological father’s consent if he can’t be located or if to do so is in the child’s best interests.
+For example, a court can be asked to do away with the biological father’s consent if he can’t be found or if to do so is in the child’s best interests.

 - the parent and all of the child's guardians make an agreement that the parent is also a guardian, or